gosukiwi/createaproglang/manuscript/chapter2.md

 In this book I'll use both approaches eventually, but first I'll do everything from scratch, as it's good to know how stuff actually works!

-## Writing a tokenizer for URY
+## What we'll build
-Before jumping to our lovely text editor, let's see how URY looks like
+Before jumping into our lovely text editor and start pumping code, let's see how URY looks like

 ```ruby
 # comments use hashes